robmarano/robmarano.github.io/courses/cs102/2021/cs102-syllabus-fall-2021.md

 * Design and document in GitHub Wiki the software architecture and source code of your team’s MVP.
 * Breakdown the MVP design in manageable sets of tasks, and track high-level via GitHub Project.
 * Document the design of each Python subsystem for your MVP in its appropriate GitHub Wiki section.
-* Demonstrate the MVP as part of your team’s final presentation during the class on **12/14/2021**.
+* Demonstrate the MVP as part of your team's final presentation during the class on **12/14/2021**.

 The following expectations pertain to the final Python project:
 * Completed per student; no group group project